 Occasionally returns better prices than Booking.com, but offers only hostels.
 Great site for solo travelers who don’t mind a little company.

 Rent from real people and find one-of-a-kind properties.
-Sign up for Airbnb with my link to get $40 off your first booking!
+Great for long-term rentals, often with a big discount.

 A budget travelers dream.
 Stay for FREE with like-minded folks from all walks of life.
 Don’t forget to offer up your couch when you get home.